Coming Soon

 Who is Lorraine Lee?

 Activist.
 Foosball enthusiast.
 Champion.
 Born of Chinese/Japanese and Filipino descent, UA alumna Lorraine Lee made herself known throughout Tucson through her work in social and environmental justice.
 She would earn her B.A.
-Degree in Psychology in 1978 and pursue her masters in Urban Planning at the University of California Los Angeles.
-After she graduated, she began to work her Chicanos Por La Causa (CPLC), overseeing the development of several programs such as the establishment of three charter high schools and the creation of the La Causa Construction Company, which provided affordable housing.
+Degree in Psychology in 1978 and pursued her masters in Urban Planning at the University of California Los Angeles.
+After she graduated, she began to work for Chicanos Por La Causa (CPLC), overseeing the development of several programs such as the establishment of three charter high schools and the creation of the La Causa Construction Company, which provided affordable housing.
 Sadly, she would pass away in 2007, after a decade-long fight with cancer.

 On February 21st, from 10AM to 12PM, Campus Community Connections, alongside Reinas Who Hike, will be hosting a commemoration hike for Lorraine Lee.
-Join us as we reminisce in her accomplishments and find inspiration through her legacy.
+Join us as we reminisce about her accomplishments and find inspiration through her legacy.

 What is Spaces for Solidarity?